EricZinda/docsproto/devhowto/devhowtoEvents.md

 ## Event Variables
 So far, we have been conveniently ignoring any event variables (those that start with "e").
-Where instance ("x") variables contain a single instance for any answer, event variables are designed to build up a structure.
+Where instance (`x`) variables contain a single instance for any answer, event (`e`) variables are designed to build up a structure.
 They are how modifiers to a word get tracked.
-For example, we've been talking about a `_large_a_1(e2,x3) and _file_n_of(x3,i8)` and have ignored what the event variable in `_large_a_1(e2,x3)` is for.
-We can't do this if we are trying to find a `_very_x_deg(e2, e1) and _large_a_1(e1,x3) and _file_n_of(x3,i8)`.
+For example, we've been talking about a `_large_a_1(e2,x3) and _file_n_of(x3)` and have ignored what the event variable in `_large_a_1(e2,x3)` is for.
+We can't do this if we are trying to find a `_very_x_deg(e2, e1) and _large_a_1(e1,x3) and _file_n_of(x3)`.

 In an MRS, any predication except a quantifier is said to "introduce" its first argument.
-If you'll look closely you'll see that every variable of any type is only "introduced" by one predication in an MRS.  In a sense, that variable represents that predication.
+If you look closely you'll see that every variable is only "introduced" by one predication in a given MRS.  In a sense, that variable *represents* that predication.
 If a predication like `_large_a_1(e2,x3)` introduces an event variable, it does so to provide a place for other predications to hang modifiers to it.

 For example, to represent something that is "very large", the word "very" needs to be able to attach its "veryness" to "large".
 For "very very large" you build a chain where the first "very" modifies the second which modifies "large".
-This is all done with events, and it happens like this because languages are recursive and allow all kinds of looping recursive constructions and Delphin needed a way to model this.
+This is all done with events, and it happens like this because languages are recursive and allow all kinds of recursive constructions.
+Delphin needed a way to model this.

 Here are the predications generated for: "very large" and "very very large":